acloudmovingby/graphit/README.md

 	sendMessage -> makeHttpRequest
 }
 ```
+This represents the 'call graph' of that file.
+Each arrow (`A -> B`) means that within the code block of function/method `A`, there is a call to function/method `B`.
+If you look at the example file [here](https://github.com/acloudmovingby/graphit/blob/main/examples/example1.scala), you'll see that the method `sendMessage` makes a call to the method `sendRequest`, which in turn makes a call to 'getClient' and so on.

-This represents the call graph of that code using the [DOT format](https://en.wikipedia.org/wiki/DOT_graph_description_language).
-The DOT format is a standardized format to represent graph data structures.
+What is the structure of this output?
+The output is in the [DOT format](https://en.wikipedia.org/wiki/DOT_graph_description_language), a standardized format to represent graph data structures.
 The `graphit` user can then pipe the above output to other CLI programs that rely on this format, such as [Graphviz](https://graphviz.org/).

 ### Visualizing the graph
 It would be *way* cooler to see it immediately!
 Run graphit with the `--web` flag: